Welcome! I am so glad you are here!

 When we choose cozy living we bring peace, understanding, and joy to our homes.

 If this sounds like you, then welcome!
 You are in the right place.
 I help people cultivate a cozy home, a haven of rest and growth.

 My degree is in Elementary Education, but my passion has always been writing and helping others find answers to their questions and problems.
-This site is full of stories from my own life, ideas for how to bring cozy to your home, and thoughts on how to make big decisions in every part of life.
+This site is full of stories from my own life related to my quest for a quiet and simple life, ideas for how to bring cozy to your home, and thoughts on how to make big decisions in every part of life.

 After much trial and error with social media and spreading myself too thin, I made the choice to base my interactions here where I can truly get to know people.